maryjeandayandayan050104/IC2MA/README.md

-# JAVA-PROGRAMS
+# JAVA

-  These are my own programs that I have coded and published.
-Some come from previous tasks involving my personal codes.
-Some are practice exercises for enjoyment,    while others are from my high school activities in the past.
-In the future, I'll do my best to publish more Java projects under this repository.

-  FIGHTING~~~ ╰(*°▽°*)╯
+This repository is a collection of my original work, developed and released by me.
+Some of these programs were created as part of previous assignments that required personalized code, while others were crafted as enjoyable practice exercises.
+A portion of these projects also originated from activities during my senior high school years.
+Furthermore, I am committed to expanding this repository with additional Java projects.